National Guard of Russia: Analysis

 With the timing of President Putin's creation of this National Guard force coming ahead of the 2016 parliamentary election to the State Duma in Russia and crashing oil prices, Pavel Felgengauer, an independent military analyst based in Moscow, said this new force is "a kind of Praetorian Guard to deal with the internal enemy" and further stated "It reminds me of the decline and fall of the Roman Empire.
 We see an aging emperor appointing his bodyguard chief of everything."
-Mark Galeotti, professor at New York University, wrote in a post on his blog "'In Moscow's Shadows, that "[National Guard] forces have little real role fighting crime or terrorism; they are public security forces, riot and insurrection control and deterrence assets."
+Mark Galeotti, professor at New York University, wrote in a post on his blog, In Moscow's Shadows, that "[National Guard] forces have little real role fighting crime or terrorism; they are public security forces, riot and insurrection control and deterrence assets."

 Konstantin Gaaze, a Moscow-based political analyst and journalist with the Carnegie Moscow Center, said this new force was "linked to the election cycle" and that "Putin wants to make sure the situation that took place on the Maidan, in Ukraine, won't happen in Russia."
-Gaaze further said that Putin's creation of the National Guard created a counterbalance not only to the Federal Security Forces, but also to the Russian Army itself and Defense Minister Sergei Shoigu stating: "The newly established National Guard is the president's army in the literal sense of the word.
+Gaaze further said that Putin's creation of the National Guard created a counterbalance not only to the Federal Security Forces, but also to the Russian Army itself, and Defense Minister Sergei Shoigu stated, "The newly established National Guard is the president's army in the literal sense of the word.
 An army, which can be used without intermediaries in the form of a defense minister and without the constitutional rules on the use of the Armed Forces."

-Ella Paneyakh, senior researcher for the Department of Political science and Sociology at the European University at Saint Petersburg, said that this new National Guard force was not just another law enforcement agency, but another army that had the right to conduct military operations against the country's citizens.
-Russian political scientist Gleb Pavlovsky, who heads the analytics department of the Center for Political Technologies (CPT), said Putin's creation of the National Guard was to counter the power of Chechen leader Ramzan Kadyrov.
-Tatiana Stanovaya, who heads the Center for Political Technologies (CPT) in France, in commenting on Viktor Zolotov's appointment to head the National Guard said: "The unnecessary link, that of a minister between the commander-in-chief and the head of the National Guard is removed.
+Ella Paneyakh, senior researcher for the Department of Political Science and Sociology at the European University at Saint Petersburg, said this new National Guard force was not just another law enforcement agency, but another army with the right to conduct military operations against the country's citizens.
+Russian political scientist Gleb Pavlovsky, who heads the analytics department of the Center for Political Technologies (CPT), said Putin created the National Guard to counter the power of Chechen leader Ramzan Kadyrov.
+Tatiana Stanovaya, who heads the Center for Political Technologies (CPT) in France, in commenting on Viktor Zolotov's appointment to head the National Guard, said, "The unnecessary link, that of a minister between the commander-in-chief and the head of the National Guard, is removed.
 Whoever the minister is, a brother, friend, classmate or judo coach, his hand may tremble when you need him to execute an order.
 Zolotov is protected from those fluctuations as much as possible."

-Researcher Gordon M. Hahn for The Duran deemed the probability of a "palace coup" as being minor compared to other scenarios, saying that the National Guard is an added insurance against a regime split, palace coup, or other elite politics.
-Another "power game"-related reason may be, according to Hahn, the will to reduce power of Chechen leader Ramzan Kadyrov.
+Researcher Gordon M. Hahn for The Duran deemed the probability of a "palace coup" minor compared to other scenarios, saying that the National Guard is an added insurance against a regime split, palace coup, or other elite politics.
+Another "power game"-related reason may be, according to Hahn, the will to reduce the power of Chechen leader Ramzan Kadyrov.